-- Type 1 Ductile Substructure with Essentially Elastic Superstructure - This category includes conventional plastic hinging in columns and walls and abutments that limit inertial forces by full mobilization of passive soil resistance.
-Also included are foundations that may limit inertial forces by in-ground hinging, such as pile bents and integral abutments on piles. - Type 2 Essentially Elastic Substructure with a Ductile Superstructure - This category applies displacements that occur as a result of the earthquake.
+Geometric constraints generally relate to the usability of the bridge by traffic passing on or under it.
+Therefore, this constraint will usually apply to permanent displacements that occur as a result of the earthquake.
 The ability to repair such displacements or the desire not to be required to repair them should be considered when establishing displacement capacities.
 When uninterrupted or immediate service is desired, the permanent displacements should be small or non-existent, and should be at levels that are within an accepted tolerance for normally operational highways of the type being considered.
 A bridge designed to a performance level of no collapse could be expected to be unusable after liquefaction, for example, and geometric constraints would have no influence.
 However, because life safety is at the heart of the no collapse requirement, jurisdictions may consider establishing some geometric displacement limits for this performance level for important bridges or those with high average daily traffic (ADT).
 This can be done by considering the risk to highway users in the moments during or immediately following an earthquake.
 For example, an abrupt vertical dislocation of the highway of sufficient height could present an insurmountable barrier and thus result in a collision that could kill or injure.
 Usually these types of geometric displacement constraints will be less restrictive than those resulting from structural considerations and for bridges on liquefiable sites it may not be economic to prevent significant displacements from occurring.

 Selection of an appropriate ERS is fundamental to achieving adequate seismic performance.
-To this end, the identification of the lateral-force-resisting concept and the selection of the necessary elements to fulfill the concept should be accomplished in the conceptual design phase, or the type, size and location phase, or the design alternative phase of a project.
+To this end, the identification of the lateral-force-resisting concept and the selection of the necessary elements to fulfill the concept should be accomplished in the conceptual design phase, or seismically induced forces into the surrounding soil and sufficient means of energy dissipation and/or restraint to reliably control seismically induced displacements.
+All structural and foundation elements of the bridge shall be capable of achieving anticipated displacements consistent with the requirements of the chosen design strategy of seismic resistance and other structural requirements.